olestrauss/TeleBot/README.md

 ## Usage

 1. Run the bot using `python3 telebot.py`.
 2. Start a conversation with the bot on Telegram.
+3. Authorize using `/auth` command.
+Credentials can be set up in the config file, and are used to associate users with their respective session files.
-3. Use the `/scrape` command followed by a keyword to initiate the message scraping process.
+4. Use the `/scrape` command followed by a keyword to initiate the message scraping process.
 Other commands can be found in the menu.
-4. The bot will provide a summarized response based on the scraped messages.
+5. The bot will provide a summarized response based on the scraped messages.
-5. If you want more information on the previous summary, use the `/more` command.
+6. If you want more information on the previous summary, use the `/more` command.

 ## Contributing